raahaat/jenkins-cicd/README.md

 Then the following panel is shown.
 It asks to create the first admin
 ![image](https://user-images.githubusercontent.com/46686524/148693859-7bff92e7-4a9e-464a-8a04-cdde87b38a09.png)

-Then this jenkins url is asked such the following image
+Then this jenkins url is asked as such the following image
 ![image](https://user-images.githubusercontent.com/46686524/148693916-5d126016-3544-4d85-a505-30b49520d9aa.png)

-Jenkins is then ready to use! congrats!
+Jenkins is then ready to use!

-## adding a maven project in jenkins
+## Adding a maven project in jenkins
 - from the dashboard choose manage jenkins
 ![image](https://user-images.githubusercontent.com/46686524/148694126-cbe46798-6d93-4ccb-84e9-c52329889215.png)

 -Then select manage plugins >> available >> [find maven plugin]>> insatll the maven ingetration plugin for deploying maven projects

-## deploy new item
+## Deploy new item
 - from the dash baord choose new item
 ![image](https://user-images.githubusercontent.com/46686524/148694310-dc057821-be2e-43c0-8cde-331655ddfbde.png)